AndroidAppDevGroup2/App/README.md

 **Required Features**

-- Search bar that allows users to input various ingredients and search for matching recipes online (**Half done, search function to fully work in future milestone**)
+- [x] Search bar that allows users to input various ingredients and search for matching recipes online
 - Recipe display page that shows the recipe title, ingredients, cooking instructions, and images
 - Save recipe function that allows users to save favorite recipes for later use
 - User account system that allows users to save preferences and access saved recipes across devices
-- Integration with third-party recipe APIs or development of proprietary algorithms for recipe matching
+- [x] Integration with third-party recipe APIs or development of proprietary algorithms for recipe matching
 - Responsive and user-friendly UI that is optimized for mobile devices
 - Take and save pictures of user's attempt at the recipes
 - Post pictures to a social feed